Derived isogenies between abelian varieties: Twisted Orlov functors and adjoint equivalences

-In the untwisted case, as we have seen, the Orlov's functor $\bXi_X$ exhibits any point of $X\times \widehat{X}$ as an autoequivalence on $X\times X$, now we may define the twisted Orlov's functor in a similar way.
+In the untwisted case, as we have seen, the Orlov functor $\bXi_X$ exhibits any point of $X\times \widehat{X}$ as an autoequivalence on $X\times X$.
+We now define the twisted Orlov functor in the same spirit.